Qubinode/ansible-idm/README.md

 | `idm_zone_overlap` | :x:      | ```see defaults/main.yml``` | Create zone if it already exists (--allow-zone-overlap) |
 | `idm_zones` | :x:      | ```{{ idm_reverse_zones }},{{ idm_forward_zones }}``` | Sets up array of all zones |

+### Recent Updates

+- added configue_ipa_users, default vaule is false.
+It should be set to true if you are adding users.

 Dependencies
 ------------